lanlab-org/LRR/README.md

 # Mission

-Our mission is to make the learning experience great for tens of thousands of students around the world.
+Our mission is to make the learning experience great for tens of hundreds of students in the department of computer science.